JohnBaracuda/com.baracuda.runtime-monitoring/README.md

 &nbsp;
 ## Monitoring Fields and Properties

 Monitoring fields and properties is almost identical, differing only in their technical implementations.
-You place the Monitor, MonitorField or MonitorProperty on either a field or a property and get its value displayed [automatically](#instanced-and-static-member) .
+Just place the Monitor, MonitorField or MonitorProperty on either a field or a property and get its value displayed [automatically](#instanced-and-static-member) .
 Multiple types like Booleans, Collections, Vectors etc. are also displayed in a readable way.
 To customize how a monitored value is displayed you can use a [Value Processor](#value-processor) and utilize a variety of additional  [formatting](#ui-formatting) attributes.

 ```c#
 [MonitorField]